 Make your goals timely by including a deadline.
 It’s okay to say, “I want to get a 20-miler in at some point,” but it is more effective to say, “I plan to run 20 miles next Sunday.”
 If your goal has no timeframe, you’ll be more likely to put it off and risk not completing it at all.

-Lastly, don’t forget to shop our full collection of running shoes:
+Lastly, don’t forget to shop our full collection of running shoes on ASICS website today!: